RubenEschauzier/phd-symposium-2024-eswc/content/literature.review.md

 - **Dataset summaries**, such as the [Vocabulary of Interlinked Datasets (VoID)](cite:cites alexander2011describing), describe statistical information of the underlying dataset.
 This can include the number of triples, distinct subjects or predicates, and the occurences of predicates.
 - [**Characteristic sets**](cite:cites neumann2011characteristic), which define entities sharing the same predicate set present in the data.
 Characteristic sets are instrumental in estimating the cardinality of star-shaped joins, thereby enhancing join planning.
 - **Approximate Membership Functions (AMFs)**, which determine whether a dataset can potentially contain answers to a query or not.
 Examples of AMFs are [Prefix-Partitioned Bloom Filters (PPBFs)](cite:cites aebeloe2019decentralized) and the [extended Semantically Partitioned Bloom Filters (SPBFs)](cite:cites aebeloe2022lothbrok)
-- **Indexes** utilized to accelerate the lookup of matching triples to triple patterns.
+- **Indexes**, which are utilized to accelerate the lookup of matching triples to triple patterns.
 Engines calculate different combinations of SPO indexes depending on their implementation.

 ### Learned Optimizers